ironhack-labs/lab-react-ironnutrition/README.md

 ### Iteration 8 | Bonus | Display a Feedback Message

-Update the component displaying the food list to display a Feedback message to the user when the food array is empty.
-For example, once all of the items are deleted from the list user should see the a message that looks like this:
+Display a Feedback message to the user when the food array is empty.
+For example, once all of the items are deleted from the list the user should see the a message that looks like this:

 ![Example - Add food component](https://education-team-2020.s3.eu-west-1.amazonaws.com/web-dev/lab-react-ironnutrition-8.gif)